 The Committee is responsible for ensuring that the Group recruits and retains talented management and that appropriate remuneration policies and succession plans are in place to support the strategy of the Group.
-The Committee reviews the level of executive remuneration to ensure it is market related and competitive.
+The Committee reviews the level of executive remuneration to ensure it fairly reflects their contribution to the Group's overall performance.
 It also approves the overall nature and appropriateness of benefits available to staff, including long-term incentives, annual bonuses and health and retirement benefits.